amazon-ion/ion-docs/stringclob.md

 ---
 title: Strings and Clobs
-description: "This document is a proposal to clarify the semantics of the Amazon Ion string and clob data types with respect to escapes and the Unicode standard."
+description: "This document clarifies the semantics of the Amazon Ion string and clob data types with respect to escapes and the Unicode standard."
 ---

 # {{ page.title }}

-This document is a proposal to clarify the semantics of the Amazon Ion `string` and `clob` data types with respect to escapes and the [Unicode](http://www.unicode.org/) standard.
+This document clarifies the semantics of the Amazon Ion `string` and `clob` data types with respect to escapes and the [Unicode](http://www.unicode.org/) standard.